sezanzeb/input-remapper/HELP.md

 key 253 into the /dev device, while mapping key 10 to nothing.
 Unfortunately linux just completely ignores some keycodes.
 140 works, 145 won't, 150 works.

-So back to the second idea.
+**Fifth idea**: Instead of writing xkb symbol files, just disable all mouse buttons with a single symbol file.
+Key-mapper listens for key events in /dev and then writes the mapped keycode into /dev.
+For example, if 10 should be mapped to Shift_L, xkb configs would disable key 10 and key-mapper would write 50 into /dev, which is Shift_L in xmodmaps output.
+This sounds incredibly simple and makes me throw away tons of code.
+Branches for all that stuff exist to archive it instead of loosing it forever.

 # The various mappings

-There are three mappings:

-The first one is in the keycodes file and contains "<10> = 10", which is super redundant but needed for xkb.

-The second one maps "<10>" to characters, modifiers, etc. using symbol files in xkb.
+There were two mappings: The first one is in the keycodes file and contains "<10> = 10", which is super redundant but needed for xkb.
+The second one mapped "<10>" to characters, modifiers, etc. using symbol files in xkb.

 The third mapping reads the input keycodes from your mouse (also known as system_keycode here) and writes a different one into /dev (also known as